pangeo-bot/mybinder.org-upgrades/blogpost.md

 ## Step 2: Retrieve lastest commits from the dependency repos

-When we get the latest commit SHAs for repo2docker and BinderhHub, we need to be careful and make sure we don't automatically grab the latest one from GitHub.
+When we get the latest commit SHAs for repo2docker and BinderHub, we need to be careful and make sure we don't automatically grab the latest one from GitHub.
 The travis build for mybinder.org looks for the repo2docker Docker image from [DockerHub](https://hub.docker.com/v2/repositories/jupyter/repo2docker/tags/), and the latest BinderHub from the [JupyterHub helm chart](https://raw.githubusercontent.com/jupyterhub/helm-chart/gh-pages/index.yaml).

 Let's get the repo2docker version first: